sudhanshugaur/SKillTest/ernest/README.md

 4. These states were missing from the drop down -> "District of Columbia","American Samoa","Guam",,"Virgin Islands", "Puerto Rico

 =======

 Test case design:
-1. There is a file "cypress.json" whihc has all the config values.
-Feel free to change it.
+There is a file "cypress.json" whihc has all the config values.

 The test cases have been devided into 2 parts
 1. Positive
 2. Negative